 The occasional out of uniform day is a privilege granted at the discretion of the administration.
 As clothing styles are constantly changing, a general guideline is to wear items of appropriateness and safety in school.
 Clothing may not contain terms, logos, pictures, cartoons, slogans, writing, or images that are offensive, political, harassing, or discriminatory in nature.
-Students cannot wear excessively short pants, skirts, etc. Additionally, tight body suits are not permitted.
+Students cannot wear excessively short pants, skirts, etc. Additionally, tight body suits or leggings are not permitted on tag days.

 Students who wear inappropriate clothing will be required to telephone their parents and have appropriate clothing brought to school.
+If the parent is unable to do this, the student will be given an alternate piece of clothing to wear over this.